json420/degu/doc/tutorial.rst

 The important thing to note above is that Degu server applications can *directly* use the incoming HTTP request body object in their forwarded HTTP client request, and can likewise return the *entire* HTTP response object from the upstream server.
-(This in new in Degu 0.6, whereas previous versions required you to wrap the HTTP body in both directions using the defunct ``make_output_from_input()`` function).

 For this reason, the 4-tuple response object is something you'll really want to commit to memory, as it is used both server-side and client-side::

     (status, reason, headers, body)

-Anyway, this case is slightly more complicated as the RGI callable will be a ``ProxyApp`` instance rather than a plain function.
+This case is slightly more complicated as the RGI callable will be a ``ProxyApp`` instance rather than a plain function.
 In order to avoid subtle problems when pickling and un-pickling complex objects on their way to a new `multiprocessing.Process`_, it's best to pass only functions and simple data structures to a new process.
 This approach also avoids importing unnecessary